papertigers2020/FarmacyKata/ADRs/020 - Authentication.md

 ## Decision
 We will use a 3rd party OpenID provider to enable this.
 There are many providers such as Auth0 who provide this mechanism.

-We will not support the ability to login as a guest user - all users of the website/app will need to create an account.

 ## Consequences
 We will need to assess the 3rd party providers and choose one.